-Since 2007, I’ve invested heavily in creating that kind of in-depth, high quality content, while following a proven plan.
-Initially, I didn’t get huge organic results, but over time, traffic grew – in one month, I generated 262,169 search visitors.
+Since 2007, I’ve invested heavily in creating this kind of in-depth, high quality content, while following a proven plan.
+Initially, I didn’t get huge organic results.
+But, over time, traffic grew – in one month, I generated 262,169 search visitors.

 Sure, targeting long-tail keywords contributed immensely to that result.
-But the real key to that success was a strategic blogging plan that I followed consistently.
-This is the blog post structure, or anatomy, that I use for my content:
+But, the real key to that success was a strategic blogging plan that I followed consistently.
+This is a good representation of the blog post structure, or anatomy, that I use for my content:

 Step #2: Understand the Proven Blog Post On-Page SEO Process

 Learning how to do SEO like a pro will eventually pay off in more direct ways, too.
-One B2C company saw a 42.4% revenue increase when they started generating more organic customers to their site.
+One B2C company saw a 42.4% revenue increase, when they started driving more organic customers to their site.

 One of the core concepts behind current SEO best practices is improving the user experience.
-When it comes to optimizing your individual web pages, the user comes first before anything else.
+When it comes to optimizing your individual web pages, the user comes first.

-From the chart below right, you’ll notice that three on-page SEO factors stand out in particular: depth & value of content (15%), use/repetition of primary keyword (40%), and page user experience (30%).
+From the chart on the right below, you’ll notice that three on-page SEO factors stand out in particular: depth & value of content (15%), use/repetition of primary keyword (40%) and page user experience (30%).

-Using your keywords in a natural way in your post isn’t bad SEO practice.
-But don’t overdo it: that’s “keyword stuffing” and it could very well get you penalized.
+Using your keywords in a natural way in your post isn’t a bad SEO practice.
+But, don’t overdo it: that’s “keyword stuffing” and it could very well get you penalized.

 Let’s talk more about keyword research, headline writing and how to prepare a blog post that will likely rank in Google’s top 10 results: